aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-accounts.md

 web3.eth.accounts.wallet.save(password [, keyName]);
 ```

-Stores the wallet encrypted and as string in local storage.
+Stores the wallet encrypted and as a string in local storage.
 This function is _browser only_.

 <h3>Parameters</h3>